sahilsrm4/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-This software will help youtueb video creator, instagram influncers, product companies, hotel &amp; restaurants to analyze sentiment of comments and reviews
+This software will help youtube video creator, instagram influncers, product companies, hotel &amp; restaurants to analyze sentiment of comments and reviews